bernardjhuang/gamerunnersnews/_posts/2015-1-02-8-ways-to-find-your-first-league-of-legends-students.md

 ## 8. Facebook / Twitter

 Sharing your coaching profile on Facebook and Twitter can be a way of getting LoL students in the door, but only if you already have friends who are interested in receiving your services.
 A good way of getting LoL students from Twitter would be to search "lol coaching", #lcs, or #alistar and reach out to fellow summoners!

+If you have any other ways that you've gotten LoL students and would like to share, email me at [bernard@gamerunners.gg](mailto:bernard@gamerunners.gg)!